Introduction to OEE

 ProMach Performance Services – ZPI

-While the OEE factors can be calculated manually, this is also a process that can be automated.
+While the OEE factors can be calculated manually through an OEE audit, this is also a process that can be automated.
 Here at ProMach we have developed ZPI, a data collection and analysis solution for ProMach (and other) packaging equipment brands that allows a lot of production and equipment and production data to be captured in real-time from just about anywhere.

 This solution automatically captures the OEE factor data and calculates, displays and saves OEE results.
 This is a great solution for businesses operating in a lean manufacturing environment, providing actionable data to enable continuous improvement to packaging processes.
 OEE can be a Key Performance Indicator (KPI) in a continuous improvement system.